emote/tools/README.md

     emote undeploy model

-Removes the CdmExternalSystem definitions for the tenant and all bindings to those external systems.
+removes the CdmExternalSystem definitions for the tenant and all bindings to those external systems.
 It does not remove any CdmType's that were part of the model, but those types will no longer be bound to an external system.

-    emote undeploy theme {theme name}
+    emote undeploy theme custom

-This will undeploy the theme with the supplied name (defaults to "default" if themeName is omitted).
+This will undeploy the theme named __custom__ (the theme name defaults to "default" if none is specified).

+### build ###

+`emote build  [`_moduleType_ `[` _moduleName_ `]]`

+This does whatever is necessary to build the project before deploying it.
+By default, it builds the entire project.
+If _moduleType_ and/or  _moduleName_ are specified, only that part of the project is built.

+It is not necessary to buiuld a project before deploying it; the __deploy__ comand builds the project automatically.

-## list
+### list

-    emote list {artifact type} {artifact name} [-g]
+`emote list` _artifactType_ _artifactName_ `[-g]`

-The -g option indicates that "global" objects, that were created by the system, not the current tenant, should also be listed.
+The __-g__ option indicates that "global" objects, those that were created by the system rahter than the current tenant, should also be listed.

-{artifact type} is one of:
+_artifactType_ is one of:

 * app :  list deployed applications,
 * model : list defined CdmType's